 In some cases, you will want to email alumni or donors to send a newsletter or event invitation; in other cases, you may be recruiting graduate students to your programs.
 In either case, it is important that you are aware of the guidelines.

 The preferred method for emailing prospective students is through Hobson’s Connect or MailChimp.
-Please consult with Lisa Chiu, the college’s director of marketing and communications, with questions about emailing prospective students.
+Please consult the college’s director of marketing and communications, with questions about emailing prospective students.

 Alumni and Donors